morris/mongomq2/README.md

 await messageQueue.publish({ type: "input" });
 ```

-- Publishes the given message to the database immediately.
+- Publishes the given message to the queue immediately.
 - Message insertion is acknowledged, or an error is thrown.

 Useful for: